tap/TapTools/max/readme.txt

 Known Issues
 - tap.myip does not as reliably return your IP address as it once did.
 - tap.jit.ali harmlessly posts "warning: attempting to allocate matrix with unknown type" to the Max window the first time it is created.

+New In TapTools 4 beta 1
+- All code is now open source and available via GitHub
+- It is no longer required that you enter a registration number for authorization (TapTools now operates on the honor system -- if you derive benefit from TapTools then please support it with a donation)
+- An installer is no longer provided
+- Requisite Jamoma dependencies, where applicable, are no longer provided (you must install Jamoma to use these objects)

 New In TapTools 3.6.4
 - Fixed problems with TapTools 3.6.x not functioning in Max for Live